rooooooooob/cardano-ledger-specs/shelley/chain-and-ledger/formal-spec/issues.md

 - Should these types of deposits decay (differently than other deposits)?

-7. Still to come in this spec, two cases for validating scripts:

-- Those that are expected to validate (has validating and non-validating cases)
-- Those that are expected not to validate (also has validating and non-validating cases)

 8. Random seed from consensus layer

 - Decided this is not necessary and will disturb deterministic behaviour